The best (in our opinion) online marketing resources

 Web Design for ROI by Lance Loveday and Sandra Niehaus

 This web design book understands that websites are about doing business, not about pretty graphics and code.
-We also love their free PDF, Web Site Strategy.
+We also like their free PDF, Web Site Strategy.

 The E-Myth Revisited by Michael Gerber